 A good night of restorative sleep.
 For some this daily task is an easy win, for others it’s elusive and an ongoing battle.
-I’ve been on both ends of the spectrum having been prescribed sleeping pills for years, and now enjoying (for the most part) full nights of sleep.
-I thought I’d weigh in with some tips and tricks on how I’ve achieved this.
+I’ve been on both ends of the spectrum having been prescribed sleeping aid for years, and now enjoying (for the most part) full nights of sleep.
+I thought I’d weigh in with some sleep hygiene tips and tricks that have assisted me in achieving this.

-- Wear blue light glasses.
+- Wear blue light blocking glasses.
 These Pixel glasses have been a game-changer for both migraines and better sleep.
-If I have ONE item to recommend for all millennials, it’s these glasses.
+If I have ONE item to recommend for all millennials, it’s blue light blocking glasses.
 You can use the code PIXEL17 for $5 off.

 - Hydrate – this one I’m still working on improving.
 Turns out no matter how many espressos one consumes, that liquid doesn’t count towards hydration.
 Who knew? 😉